 The blissfulness ends and reality returns.
 The past still etched in our hearts resurfaces—emotions and all.

-Past cognitive programs re-emerge; insecurities strengthen and disrupt.
-Behaviors easily explained in bliss now appear sinister from the darkness of insecurity.
-Pain from the past reinserts itself into the present; we revert to past protective cognitive strategies.
-These critical junctures determines the relationship’s direction —flourishing growth or damning pain.
-Following the same chaotic feeling states, we doom relationships with familiar heartaches from the past.
+Eventually, past cognitive programs re-emerge; insecurities strengthen and disrupt.
+Partner behaviors kindly interpreted during bliss now appear sinister from the darkness of our insecurity.
+Pain from the past reinserts itself into every relationship; we revert to the same protective cognitive strategies.
+These critical junctures determine the relationship’s direction --flourishing growth or damning pain.
+Following the same chaotic feeling states, we doom relationships with familiar heartaches.

-All relationships face may fail, whether we skilled with connecting or not.
+All relationships have a possibility of failure, no matter how skilled the partners.
 Attraction doesn’t guarantee intimacy.
-The further our traits veer from normal, the more difficult the work of finding a compatible partner.
-The level of compatibility takes weeks or months to discern.
-When childhood attachments were anxious or chaotic, patiently working through the exploratory phase can be hell, creating unhealthy dependence on potential partners before the relationship naturally develops or conversely fearfully maintaining space when closeness is needed.
+The more eccentric our traits, the more difficult it is to find a compatible partner.
+Compatibility takes weeks or months to discern.
+When childhood attachments were anxious or chaotic, patiently working through the exploratory phase can be hell, creating unhealthy dependence on potential partners before the relationship naturally develops or fearfully maintaining space when closeness is needed.

-Childhood relationship disabilities dumbfound the adult when confronted with the confusing maze of connection.
+Childhood relationship disabilities dumbfound the adult when confronted with the confusing maze to connect.
 Even when confident in other areas, our relationships expose insecurity.
 A child born into darkness and hidden from light during the first few years of life will be blind.
 The missing sight stimulation in early development subjects sight modules of the brain to the pruning process, where synaptic connections, unneeded in the dark are eliminated.
-A child neglected and abused during primary brain development stages also suffers significant loss of healthy synaptic connections, essential for adult relationships.
+Likewise, a child neglected and abused during primary attachment stages also suffers significant loss of healthy synaptic connections, essential for adult relationships.

 A museum tour guide held the hand of a blind man, directing him through a maze of exhibits, explaining the historical artifacts.
-While deep in side of the building, with a flash of light and a crash of thunder, the lights were darkened.
+While deep inside of the building, with a flash of light and a crash of thunder, the lights were darkened.
 The guide instinctively grabbed the blind man’s hand a little tighter, “Hold on the lights are out, I will get you out of here.”
 The blind man chuckled, “You are in my world now.
-Hold on I will now guide you.”
+Hold on, I will now guide you.”